Fabian Dablander Postdoc Behavioural Data Science & Sustainability

-In addition to my academic work, I am involved with Polder, an initiative that brings complex systems thinking to the policymaking process.
-I am also deeply concerned about the climate emergency and am very active with Scientist Rebellion.
-I am an organizer of the Amsterdam Complexity School on Climate Change and in the past have been involved in initiatives that use data and data science to advance the social good, co-founding CorrelAid Nederland, Science versus Corona, and joining the Data Science for Social Good Fellowship at Carnegie Mellon University in 2022.
+Alongside my academic work, I am involved with Polder, an initiative that brings complex systems thinking to the policymaking process.
+I am deeply concerned about the climate emergency and used to be very active with Scientist Rebellion.
+I co-organize the annual Amsterdam Complexity School on Climate Change and have contributed to various initiatives using data science for social good, including co-founding CorrelAid Nederland and Science versus Corona, and joining the Data Science for Social Good Fellowship at Carnegie Mellon University in 2022.

 I greatly enjoy teaching and have given workshops on a variety of topics, including Bayesian statistics, causal inference, and climate action.
 I always strive to make the learning experience fun and engaging.
 If you want me to give a workshop on any of these topics, please get in touch.